infra-kiwi/kiwi-blog/README.md

 * [0008-cdk-aws-chatbot](./0008-cdk-aws-chatbot): This example shows how to configure the AWS ChatBot to send messages to Slack by creating a notification pipeline that accepts a custom message payload format.
 * [0009-cdk-lambda-error-catcher](./0009-cdk-lambda-error-catcher): This example shows you how you can catch Lambda function error messages and (optionally) post them to a Slack channel.
+* [0010-cdk-shared-items](./0010-cdk-shared-items): This example shows how to use the "shared items" concept to share an EventBus among multiple stacks, without having to explicitly pass around the dependency.

 ## Boilerplate (CDK)